apache/beam/learning/prompts/code-explanation/java/10_io_parquet.md

     }
 ```

+ The `PipelineOptionsFactory` is used to parse the command-line arguments and create a `PipelineOptions` object.
+The `ReflectData` class is used to get the `Schema` object that represents the Avro schema of the `ExampleRecord` class.
+The `Pipeline` object is created using the `PipelineOptions` object.
 ```java
         ReadParquetFileOptions options =
             PipelineOptionsFactory.fromArgs(args).withValidation().as(ReadParquetFileOptions.class);

         Schema exampleRecordSchema = ReflectData.get().getSchema(ExampleRecord.class);

         Pipeline p = Pipeline.create(options);
 ```

+The `ParquetIO.read` transform is used to read data from the Parquet file.
+The `withAvroDataModel` method specifies that the data should be decoded using the Avro data model.
+The `from` method specifies the path to the Parquet file.
 ```java
         p.apply(
                 "Read from Parquet file",